pegasus-isi/pegasus/doc/sphinx/user-guide/introduction.rst

 Pegasus allows researchers to translate complex computational tasks into workflows that link and manage ensembles of dependent tasks and related data files.
-Pegasus automatically chains dependent tasks together, so that a single scientist can complete complex computations that once required many different people.
+Pegasus automatically chains dependent tasks together so that a single scientist can complete complex computations that once required many different people.
 New users are encouraged to explore the :ref:`tutorial` to become familiar with how to operate